BodySport TracCollar Cervical Traction Review

 Cervical Traction Collar Pros and Cons

-Pros: This is a well-constructed, affordable model that’s easy to use and actually works quite well to treat a wide variety of mild to moderate neck problems.
-The bladders are surrounded by foam, which gives it the feel of a higher priced device.
-Using the push-button air release valve is simple, as opposed to models that use the screw type air release method.
+This TracCollar is a well-constructed, affordable model that’s easy to use and actually works quite well to treat a wide variety of mild to moderate neck problems.
+The bladders are surrounded by foam, which gives it the feel of a higher-priced device.
+Using the push-button air release valve is simple, as opposed to models that use the screw-type air release method.

 Highly portable and includes a carrying case, this Body Sport model can easily be folded up and transported for use at work or on the go for daily treatment and pain relief no matter where you are.
 It does not require assembly or batteries, making it simple and convenient.

 Inflatable Cervical Traction Device Conclusion and Rating